Tips & Guides

 This is the most common and most frustrating error because it could be any of the following:

 Wrong pixel dimensions.
 The Passport Seva portal requires exactly 630 × 810 pixels.
 Not 600×600, not 2×2 inches in any random resolution — specifically 630 wide by 810 tall.
 This is a non-square, portrait rectangle.
-Most online guides tell you 2×2 inches or 51×51mm, which is the spec for printed photos and OCI card applications, not the Passport Seva digital upload.
+Most online guides tell you 2×2 inches or 51×51mm, which is the spec for printed photos and OCI card applications (see the full OCI card photo specifications), not the Passport Seva digital upload.
+If you are uploading a photo for an Indian visa rather than a passport, that's also a different spec — visa photos are 51 × 51 mm square between 350 × 350 and 1000 × 1000 pixels, not 630 × 810.

 File size too large.
 Maximum file size is 250 KB.
 Modern smartphone photos are 3–8 MB.
 You need to compress the file without degrading quality below the portal's acceptance threshold.